 The Soo Locks Park has many great vantage points to take in the sights of the historic locks too.
-A few steps from the water’s edge the park boast shady grass, defined walkways, manicured gardens and democracy of trees representing those found throughout the Upper Peninsula.
+A few steps from the water’s edge the park boasts shady grass, defined walkways, manicured gardens and democracy of trees representing those found throughout the Upper Peninsula.

 Also on the grounds, the historic 1899 US Weather Bureau Building houses the administrative office home of the Great Lakes Shipwreck Historical Society.
 Open year-round, the building offers a public exhibit, museum store sales area and access to the Shipwreck Society’s noted Great Lakes Images and Papers Collection.